 As a strong believer that volunteerism – serving something outside of ourselves –allows us to experience our interconnectedness and builds healthier, more empathetic and kinder communities, I devoted countless hours through the years to volunteer endeavors in Lethbridge, both as a community member and as a lawyer.
 I served on the Board of Governors of the Community College, elected member to the Public School Board, was a founding member of Samaritans Society for suicide prevention, member of the Board of Directors for the United Way, board member of the Community Foundation, board member and President of YWCA, member of the Regional Police Force’s committee to coordinate response to domestic violence, and Advisory Counsel to the University’s Dean of Fine Arts.
 I was a contributing presenter for the Legal Education Society of Alberta and Canadian Bar Association, and lecturer for the continuing (legal) education programs of the Community College.
 I served as pro bono legal counsel to the Aids Connection Society, YWCA Harbour House Emergency Women’s Shelter and the Humane Society.
 I served three terms as a “Bencher” for the Law Society of Alberta (the governing body of the legal profession), served on the Alberta Judicial Affairs Committee to review potential federal judicial candidates and was appointed to Alberta’s Provincial Unified Family Task Force to make recommendations for the creation of a Unified Family Court.
 I taught as an instructor of a legal issues course for the University’s Political Science Department.

 My commitment to volunteerism has continued upon becoming a full time resident in the Province of BC.
-I served as a Commissioner and Chair of Area D’s Advisory Planning Commission.
-I presently am on the Board of Directors of the Kaslo Infonet Society and the Kootenay Institute for Applied Creativity.
-And I am also known to occasionally wail a few tunes along with a local country/bluegrass band called The Lichens.
+I served as a Commissioner and Chair of Area D’s Advisory Planning Commission, the Board of Directors of the Kaslo Infonet Society, the Kootenay Institute for Applied Creativity and Columbia Basin Trust.
+I enjoy giving public presentations on topics of interest to our local community.